Nonparametric Causal Decomposition of Group Disparities: Application

+Estimates for the conditional effect component are negative and statistically insignificant.
 The $\Q$-distribution component is positive and statistically significant.
-It reflects the strong associations between AFQT scores ($Q$) on one hand and parental income ($G)$, college graduation ($D$), and its effects on income ($\tau$) on the other.
-The positive $Q$-distribution component also shows that, net of prior test scores, college graduation plays a more limited role in generating intergenerational income persistence.
+It reflects the strong associations between the AFQT score ($Q$) on one hand and parental income ($G)$, college graduation ($D$), and the college effect on income ($\tau$) on the other (see Footnote \ref{fn: Q_interpretation}).
+The positive $\Q$-distribution component also shows that, net of prior achievement, college graduation plays a much more limited role in producing intergenerational income persistence.\footnote{In Appendix G, as a robustness check, Table A5 presents estimates of the conditional decomposition based on an estimation procedure combining parametric and ML models for specific nuisance functions.
+As explained in the last paragraph of Section \ref{sec:cond_estimation} and Appendix G, this theoretically may make the asymptotic inference more exact for the conditional prevalence, conditional effect, and $\Q$-distribution components.
+In practice, however, the empirical findings are qualitatively unchanged.} Finally, by definition, the baseline component is the same in the unconditional and the conditional decompositions.

+In Appendix H, we conduct a sensitivity analysis for the conditional ignorability assumption (\ref{assu3}) against unobserved confounding.
+Leveraging results in \citet{opacic_disparity_2023}, we derive bias formulas for the unconditional and conditional prevalence components.
+We find that in order to reduce our point estimates to zero, there must be an unobserved confounder that is about three times as strong as educational expectation, which is shown to be an especially strong observed confounder.
+This suggests that our estimates are quite robust to unobserved confounding.

 Finally, we also estimate the change-in-disparity components in the URED and CRED of \citet{jackson_decomposition_2018} and \citet{jackson_meaningful_2021}.
-As explained above, these decompositions estimate the impact of (marginally or conditionally) randomizing treatment and do not distinguish between group differences in prevalence and selection into college graduation.
-Consequently, both the URED and the CRED underestimate the extent to which differential college graduation rates alone, net of selection, contribute to intergenerational income persistence (Appendix Tables A3 and A4).
+As explained above, these decompositions estimate the impacts of (marginally or conditionally) randomly equalizing the treatment and do not isolate differential prevalence of college graduation as a distinct mechanism.
+Consequently, both the URED and CRED underestimate the extent to which differential college graduation rates, independent of selection, contribute to intergenerational income persistence (see Appendix Tables A3 and A4).